MARK Larkham’s original Mitre 10 Ford Falcon EF is widely hailed as a Supercar that was just too ahead of its time.

-McConville was the guest for the latest episode of The V8 Sleuth Podcast powered by Doric, the one-on-one chat with Aaron Noonan unearthing a few forgotten tales and funny stories from his life in motorsport.
+McConville joined the V8 Sleuth Podcast powered by Doric, the one-on-one chat with Aaron Noonan unearthing a few forgotten tales and funny stories from his life in motorsport.

 Larkham made the leap into touring cars in 1995, his small team designing and building their own car filled with ideas developed from their time racing Formula Holden.

 A key part of that was its ‘monocoque’ cockpit design, which shifted the driver well inboard and down from the traditional seating position.
 Although it’s common practice in current-spec Supercars, the design was a radical departure from the then-norm.

 For McConville, who co-drove with Larkham at the Sandown 500 and Bathurst 1000 in 1996, it provided an unnerving experience compared to driving other cars of the era.

 “That car was scary,” he told the V8 Sleuth Podcast.